 - A. Monastic Vows.
 We are also committed to fulfilling our vows of stability, obedience, and conversatio morum suorum (fidelity to monastic life).
 These vows have been defined by many monastics over the ages and reflect the spiritual journeys of those individuals and communities who have gone before us.
 We are called to embrace these vows as our own as we listen to God and one another with open hearts and minds and pursue a way of life often viewed as countercultural. - B. Spiritual Practices.
-The CSL's mission of being Benedictines as a dispersed community, integral to our charism and vision, is and always has been a life devoted to Christ in constant prayer, in lectio divina (sacred reading), and in service. - 1.
-The Opus Dei.
+CSL's mission of being Benedictines as a dispersed community, integral to our charism and vision, is and always has been a life devoted to Christ in constant prayer, in lectio divina (sacred reading), and in service.

+1. The Opus Dei.
 Nothing is to be preferred to the work of God (Opus Dei), which includes prayer and, when possible, participation at the Eucharist.
 Professed members vow to be bound to the recitation of the four-fold Divine Office and oblates promise their recitation of Matins and Vespers from the Divine Office.
-As a dispersed community, the CSL has established an electronic application of the Opus Dei (www.benedictineprayers.org) that contains the complete Divine Office.
+As a dispersed community, CSL has established an electronic application of the Opus Dei (www.benedictineprayers.org) that contains the complete Divine Office.
+The online Office is based on both The Episcopal Church's 1979 Book of Common Prayer and CSL's version of St. Bede's Breviary.

-- 2. The Oratory.
+2. The Oratory.
 St. Benedict tells us that the oratory is set apart for prayer and nothing else is to be done there.
-Each member should try to set aside some quiet place for prayer and meditation. - 3.
-Lectio Divina.
+Each member should try to set aside some quiet place for prayer and meditation.

+3. Lectio Divina.
 This special type of sacred reading is inseparable from our personal prayer and meditation.
-Each member is expected to set aside ample time for both. - 4.
-Service.
+Each member is expected to set aside ample time for both.

+4. Service.
 Our ministries will take various forms as we are called to serve as witnesses for the Benedictine rule of life in our local communities and beyond, and, in the spirit of our patron, St. Luke, we all bring healing through contemplative prayer and associated responses to a wounded world.